hmrc/api-hub-acceptance-tests/README.md

  - Installed/configured [service manager config](https://github.com/hmrc/service-manager-config)
  - Cloned the repo [selenium grid](https://github.com/hmrc/docker-selenium-grid) - for testing against a maintained browser in selenium grid locally.

-Run the following command to start services locally:

-    docker run --restart unless-stopped -d -p 27017-27019:27017-27019 --name mongodb mongo:4.2 sm2 --start API_HUB_ALL -wait 100

-Using the `-wait 100` -wait int used with --start, waits a specified number of seconds for the services to become available before exiting (use with --start)

-Then execute the `run_tests.sh` script:

-    ./run_tests.sh <browser-driver> <environment>

-The `run_tests.sh` script defaults to using `chrome` in the `local` environment.
-For a complete list of supported param values, see:
- - `src/test/resources/application.conf` for **environment**

-It should be noted that when running the tests locally they will run in a headless mode (the browser is not launched).

 ## Running tests against a containerised browser - on a developer machine

 Given you have cloned and obtained the latest code from the [selenium grid repo](https://github.com/hmrc/docker-selenium-grid)